-Type of Policy: Administrative Last Revised: Feb 2014 Review Date: Oct 2019

-Policy Owner: Human Resources Contact Name: Thomas Vance Contact Title: Compliance Advisor

-Contact Email: thomas.vance@ohr.gatech.edu
+Policy No: 7.3 Type of Policy: Administrative Last Revised: Feb 2014 Review Date: Oct 2019 Policy Owner: Human Resources Contact Name: Thomas Vance Contact Title: Compliance Advisor Contact Email: thomas.vance@ohr.gatech.edu Reason for Policy:

 The Georgia Institute of Technology is committed to the fair treatment of our employees.
 Accordingly, the Institute will appoint an Impartial Board of Review ("IBR") to hear termination appeals from regular employees, excluding those employed in provisional or temporary status, to ensure the proper processes and procedures have been followed in the event an employee has been terminated for cause.